Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Grid of pulsation models

 \subsubsection{Potential implications for mode identification}

-The temporal evolution of modes computed in our grid shows several important implications for observational asteroseismology of $\delta$\,Sct stars.
-One common challenge in modelling $\delta$\,Sct pulsations is the mismatch between observed and theoretical frequencies for the fundamental radial mode ($p_{1,0}$), even when higher-order p\:modes in the same star are well-modelled \citep{murphy_precise_2021, murphy_grid_2023}.
+One common challenge in modelling \dsct pulsations is the mismatch between observed and theoretical frequencies for the fundamental radial mode ($p_{1,0}$), even when higher-order p\:modes in the same star are well-modelled \citep{murphy_precise_2021, murphy_grid_2023}.
 The mode calculations in our grid demonstrate that what might appear to be a poorly modelled fundamental mode could plausibly be a g\:mode.

 In young \dsct stars, the frequencies of low-order g and f modes can fall near the expected frequencies of the fundamental radial mode, as seen in stars like HD\,3622 and V624\,Tau (see Figure~\ref{fig:echelle_plots}).
-Peaks in the \'echelle that are slightly lower than the fundamental mode can only be explained by g\:modes with $n = 1$, $\ell = 2$ and $n = 1$, $\ell = 3$ or their rotational splittings.
+Peaks in the \'echelle diagram of frequencies slightly lower than the fundamental mode can only be explained by g\:modes with $n = 1$, $\ell = 2$ and $n = 1$, $\ell = 3$ or their rotational splittings.
 The f\:modes with $n = 0$, $\ell = 2$ and $n = 0$, $\ell = 3$ also lie nearby, but their frequencies are typically higher than the fundamental radial mode.
 The relatively high frequencies of these low-order g\:modes in \dsct stars make them distinct from the higher-order g\:modes typically found at lower frequencies in $\gamma$\,Dor stars and \dsct--$\gamma$\,Dor hybrids.

 Model predictions indicate that these are the only modes with frequencies falling within this narrow window.
 As a result, the peaks observed near the fundamental radial mode and the first dipole mode in the \'echelle diagram are likely to be g and f modes.
 While g\:modes and f\:modes do not couple with radial modes in moderately rotating stars due to their different angular degrees, the proximity in frequency could lead to observational complications through mode misidentification or contribute to amplitude variations and mode visibility through non-adiabatic effects in the excitation region.